KDE/digikam-doc/export_tools/media_wiki.rst

 .. contents::

 Sharing is caring, and there is probably no better way to share your photographic masterpieces with the world than adding them to a `MediaWiki <https://en.wikipedia.org/wiki/MediaWiki>`_ pool.
-While the project’s website features its own tool for uploading photos, digiKam’s MediaWiki Export plugin can come in rather handy when you need to export multiple photos in one fell swoop without leaving the convenience of your favorite photo management application.
+While the project’s website features its own tool for uploading photos, digiKam’s MediaWiki Export tool can come in rather handy when you need to export multiple photos in one fell swoop without leaving the convenience of your favorite photo management application.

-MediaWiki are the base of `Media Repositories <https://en.wikipedia.org/wiki/Digital_library>`_ avaialble on the Internet where free-to-use images can be uploaded.
-The goal of these digitial libraries is to share contents used across all of the Wikimedia projects as the famous **Wikipedia** encyclopedia for exemple.
+MediaWiki are the base of `Media Repositories <https://en.wikipedia.org/wiki/Digital_library>`_ available on the Internet where free-to-use images can be uploaded.
+The goal of these digital libraries is to share contents used across all of the Wikimedia projects as the famous **Wikipedia** encyclopedia for example.

 To upload a selection of images from your collection to a remote MediaWiki server using the Internet, uses the :menuselection:`Export --> Export to MediaWiki` menu entry, or the corresponding icon from the **Tools** tab in Right Sidebar.